gammaspire/f2p_starhunter_bot/README.md

 * $haha
     * will print a random joke, pulling from a list written by our very own tj44
+    * this list is available upon request; otherwise will default to a list of two jokes

 * $start_jokes minutes
-    * will begin scheduled messages (with a frequency of every # minutes per user input) which print a random joke from the aforementioned list
+    * will begin scheduled messages (with a frequency of every # minutes per user input) which print a random joke from the aforementioned list (either the .txt file or that default list of two jokes)
     * messages will print in the same channel the command is sent to
     * example usage: $start_jokes 5
         * will print every 5 minutes